ashleysommer/sanic-cors/README.rst

-Flask-CORS
+Sanic-CORS
 ==========

 |Build Status| |Latest Version| |Supported Python versions|
 |License|

-A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.
+A Sanic extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.

 This package has a simple philosophy, when you want to enable CORS, you